 4. Thinking ecologically is difficult.

 The multitude of cascading consequences and connections is hard to imagine.
-Due to ecology’s complexity cause and effect is difficult to predict, even for experts
+Due to ecology’s complexity, even experts have difficulty predicting cause and effect.

 5. Short term stability sacrifices long term sustainability and vice versa.